BMus, MMusTech, MBA(Intl)

-Matthew Dewey is a composer and music producer based Sydney, Australia.
+Matthew Dewey is a composer and music director based Sydney, Australia.
 He composes powerful, lyrical music for the concert hall, the theatre and for film.
 His first chamber opera was written and staged when he was just 18 and at the age of 24, his first symphony and first orchestral suite were recorded in Moscow by the Russian Philharmonic Orchestra.
-In addition to his work as a freelance composer, Matthew is the Queensland state music producer for Australia’s national classical music radio network, ABC Classic FM.
+In addition to his work as a freelance composer, Matthew is the music director of Australia’s national classical music radio network, ABC Classic FM.

 Matthew’s compositions have been commissioned and performed by groups and companies including: The Russian Philharmonic Orchestra, Czech National Symphony Orchestra, Queensland Symphony Orchestra, IHOS Music Theatre laboratory, the Seymour Group (Sydney), The New York Miniaturist Ensemble (USA) the Sydney Children’s Choir, Hobart Chamber Orchestra, Hutchins String Quartet, Backgammon Baroque, Terrapin Puppet Theatre and by musicians including Jean Louis Forestier (Conductor), Edwin Paling (Violinist and Conductor) William Lane (Violist and Artistic Director of the Hong Kong New Music Ensemble), Joshua Rubin (Clarinetist – International Contemporary Music Ensemble), Harry Spaarnay (Bass Clarinet), Michael Kieren Harvey (Pianist), Sarah Jones (Soprano), Michael Lampard (Baritone), Christopher Richardson (Baritone), Karen Smithies (Pianist), Jabrah Latham (Saxophone) and Ben van Tienen (Pianist and Choral Conductor).

 He has composed four chamber operas “The Buzz of the Sea” (2008), “15 Years on Hold” (2007), “A Priest’s Passion” (2004) and “The Death of Chatterton” (2005); and released two full albums to date: Echoes, which features the Russian Philharmonic performing his 1st Symphony and Orchestral Suite No.1; and Liminality, a concept album that explores the quality of ambiguity or disorientation that occurs in the middle stage of rituals through sampled electroacoustic music.